billthefarmer/diary/README.md

 * Entries saved in plain text files
 * Browse entries
-* English, Catalan and Spanish
+* English, Catalan, Spanish and Japanese
 * Choice of date picker calendars

 The toolbar icons are, from left to right, **Previous**, which will